top of page

 Although electric/hybrid vehicle systems are generally safe and are designed with safety as a paramount concern and every effort is made to keep anyone who comes into contact with the high voltage system safe, some system faults could be encountered which pose a significantly higher risk of causing injury or death, such as a voltage leak to the chassis of the vehicle where the isolation between the high voltage system and the chassis has become compromised and the voltage can find itself in areas where it is not meant to be found, the outer metal case of a battery as an example, which could be caused by component failure or by water ingress exposing anyone working on batteries to much greater risk if proper safety procedure is not adhered to.

-There are other risks which could be encountered and should be considered before work begins on any high voltage system, especially while testing while the system is live.
+There are other risks which could be encountered and should be considered before work begins on any high-voltage system, especially while testing while the system is live.
 A full risk assessment should completed prior to any work being carried out, including a full system diagnostic, carried out to search for fault codes that could help identify the level of risk the high voltage fault presents.
-An example of an additional risk is leaking caustic electrolyte such as potassium hydroxide which has potential to cause harm if correct personal protective equipment (PPE) is not used.
+An example of an additional risk is leaking caustic electrolytes such as potassium hydroxide (KOH) which has the potential to cause harm if correct personal protective equipment (PPE) is not used.

 Using the correct service information as supplied by the manufacturer - guesswork is not an option